AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-tags.md

 #### Identify [!DNL Mailchimp] data center {#identify-data-center}

-Next you need to identify your Mailchimp domain, to do this log in to your [!DNL Mailchimp] account and check the URL in your browser.
+Next you need to identify your Mailchimp domain.
+To do this, log in to your [!DNL Mailchimp] account and check the URL in your browser.
-You’ll notice a value similar to *`us19`.admin.mailchimp.com*, the `us19` prefix is the value you will require.
+You’ll notice a value similar to *`us19`.admin.mailchimp.com*, Write down the prefix (`us19` in this example).
+You will need this prefix when connecting to the destination.
 If you require guidance, refer to the [Mailchimp documentation](https://mailchimp.com/developer/marketing/guides/quick-start/#make-your-first-api-call).

 ### Guardrails {#guardrails}

-Refer to the [!DNL Mailchimp] [rate limits](https://mailchimp.com/developer/marketing/docs/fundamentals/#api-limits) which details the limits imposed by the [!DNL Mailchimp] API.
+Refer to the [!DNL Mailchimp] [rate limits](https://mailchimp.com/developer/marketing/docs/fundamentals/#api-limits) for detailed information about the limits imposed by the [!DNL Mailchimp] API.

 ## Supported identities {#supported-identities}